Engle posts career-low round en route to career-best finish.

-Head coach Randall McCracken enters his ninth season as the Utes' head coach.
+Head coach Randall McCracken enters his tenth season as the Utes' head coach.
 In 2011-12, Utah's first season in the Pac-12 Conference, he led the Utes to top-10 finishes at the Tucker Invitational, Arizona Intercollegiate and Aggie Invitational.
 Four Utes earned Pac-12 All-Academic Honors as well.

 McCracken joined the Utes on July 15, 2004 from Utah Valley University, where he served as the head men's golf coach for two seasons and was also the golf teaching professional at Willow Creek Country Club.

 In 2009, McCracken coached the Utes to the Purple and Red Invitational title, where Utah won in a one-hole the first playoff over Arkansas-Little Rock.
 During the same season, the squad took runner-up honors at the Gene Miranda Falcon Invitational.

 McCracken has also guided former Ute Dustin Pimm to two straight appearances in the NCAA West Regional as well as an NCAA National Championship appearance in 2005-06, the first ever by a Ute.

 McCracken began his professional career after graduating from the University of Oregon in 1995 with a bachelor's degree in parks, recreation and tourism.
 The Eugene, Ore. native was also a member of Oregon's golf team from 1991-94.
 He then became a golf instructor and the assistant golf professional at the Idaho Falls Country Club until 1995, when he traveled to Destin, Fla., to serve as the director of instruction at the Emerald Bay Resort from 1996-1999.